the-kakfa-dude/abides/python3/py_sonar/README.md

 ## Python3 Example with Quality Analysis via SonarQube (aka sonar)

-This is a **bare-ish bones** sample python 3 project that comes with a sonar server.
+This is a **bare-ish bones** sample Python 3 project that comes with a sonar server.

 For truly bare-bones, looke at the `py_example` sibling project.